Pythoner321123/Technical-Task-Problem-1/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 My algorithm consists of a program and a checker that checks on the RAM and CPU usage and at the same time saves every print in a file named stats.txt.
 The checker report prints every second or so.
+The program is designed for Windows only.
 The flappy bird software was developed by TimoWilken and published under a free MIT licence.

 To jump you simply have to press space, up arrow or just click.